Trouble with the Curve

 Trouble with the Curve is a 2012 American sports drama film directed by Robert Lorenz and starring Clint Eastwood, Amy Adams, Justin Timberlake, Matthew Lillard, and John Goodman.
 The film revolves around an aging baseball scout whose daughter joins him on a scouting trip.
 Filming began in March 2012, and the film was released on September 21, 2012.
-Many consider it an under-rated work among Eastwood's filmography.

 This was Eastwood's first acting project since 2008's Gran Torino and his first acting role in a film he did not direct since his cameo in 1995's Casper.
-A year after its release, the film became the subject of a plagiarism lawsuit by a producer alleging that his former partner had taken an unfinished script after a dispute and conspired with his agent and Warner Bros. to present it as the work of a relative unknown.
+A year after its release, the film became the subject of a plagiarism lawsuit by a producer alleging that his former partner had taken an unfinished script after a dispute and conspired with his agent and Warner Bros.
+Pictures to present it as the work of a relative unknown.

 Plot

 Aging Atlanta Braves baseball scout Gus Lobel believes his latest scouting assignment may be his last unless he can prove his value to the organization.
 He's viewed as unadaptable to changes within the game, especially advanced statistical analysis.
-His boss and friend, Pete Klein, does not want to let him go, but must contend with ambitious junior executive Phillip Sanderson, who is trying to position himself to fill the post of general manager, and feels Gus is an obstacle to his ambition.
+His boss and friend, Pete Klein, does not want to let him go, but must contend with ambitious junior executive Phillip Sanderson, who is trying to position himself to fill the post of general manager and feels Gus is an obstacle to his ambition.

-Ahead of the upcoming MLB Draft, Gus is assigned to review a top prospect, egotistical North Carolina high schooler Bo Gentry.
+Ahead of the upcoming MLB draft, Gus is assigned to review a top prospect, egotistical North Carolina high schooler Bo Gentry.
 Pete suspects Gus is hiding health problems, so he asks Gus's daughter Mickey — a workaholic lawyer pursuing partnership in her firm — to accompany him.
 Although the two have a strained relationship, Mickey agrees and quickly realizes Gus's sight is failing, so she actively helps to make up for his shortcoming.
 Along the way, Gus reconnects with a former player he once scouted, Johnny "The Flame" Flanagan, now a scout for the Boston Red Sox, who wants to try out as a major-league play-by-play announcer.

-After initially bonding over a shared love of baseball, Mickey and Johnny become romantically attracted to one another, and begin spending time together.
+Mickey bonds with Johnny over a shared love of baseball, and the two start becoming attracted to one another.

 While on the road, Mickey confronts Gus about why he always left her behind with relatives while he was on the road.
 Gus reveals that on one scouting trip when she was six she was lured away from him by a pedophile, an incident of which Mickey has no memory.
 While Gus prevented anything from happening to her, he felt that always being on the road meant he couldn't protect her properly.
 She tells him that leaving her behind was in fact worse, blaming that decision for issues in her personal life.